The Snowdropper: Production

 The whole movie was filmed on one massive set, the inside of a cottage.
 The full set was designed by Julian Williams.
 The set built for the movie was filmed at the Aberystwyth Arts Centre.
-The movie took 5 days to film from the 20 May 1975 - 24 May 1975.
+The movie took 5 days to film from 20 to 24 May 1975.

 Reception

 The movie was first broadcast on 29 May 1975 on BBC One Wales and it was later rebroadcast again on 28 February 1977 on BBC One Wales.
 The movie has never been released on VHS or DVD, although the movie is available to watch on Rarefilmm.
 The movie is also available to watch on various other film websites as well.